Meaningful vocabulary activities can benefit students for the rest of their lives.

 We will also work on connotation and denotation with the thesaurus.
 Pull up the thesaurus for students.
 Type in “precarious.”
 Which word best articulates the action in this picture?
 Consider the word’s connotation.

-Finally, I will print some of the students’ pictures and add them to our word wall.
+Finally, I will print some of the students’ pictures or sketches and add them to our word wall.
 With our word walls, we build a visual level of understanding with our vocabulary words.

 As a final component in working with vocabulary words, I ask students to imagine or predict situations in which they will use the vocabulary word.
 I’ve found that brainstorming uses of a word connects to our first step of building on prior knowledge.

 So I’ll ask: In what situations would you use the word “precarious”?
 I often present fun situations that require critical thinking: How would you use the word. . .

 - When purchasing something?

 Then, write!
 Most of my graphic organizers address the “writing” component of this process.
 Most commonly, I ask students to use some of their words in whatever writing assignment we are currently working on.
 You can also easily turn these vocabulary word studies into a creative writing quick-write.
 For instance, ask students to use the words in a fantasy story!
 Ask them to draft a mock email to a famous person as a historical fiction document.
 Adding vocabulary to creative writing means the sky is the limit.

 The process is flexible which means that activities can vary.